LeatherBrut/NewSrc/ReadMe.md

-This is a dev kit based on the Quake spams spiked modkit for the darkplaces engine It is unfinished for the moment
+This a sdk for the Darkplaces Engine rewriten from Scratch with Hl2 mecanique in mind